WMCA (AM): Good Guys era

 In 1960, WMCA began promoting itself by stressing its on-air personalities, who were collectively known as the Good Guys.
-The station was led by program director Ruth Meyer, the first woman to hold the position in New York City radio.
+The station was led by program director Ruth Ann Meyer, the first woman to hold the position in New York City radio.
 This was the era of the high-profile, fast-talking Top 40 disc jockey with an exuberant personality aimed at a youthful audience.
 With the advent of the Good Guys format, WMCA saw its ratings increase and become known for "playing the hits".

 In the early 1960s, the top 40 format was still young, and the field was crowded in New York City.
 Two major 50,000-watt stations, WMGM and WINS, had battled each other, playing the top hits for several years.
 Then in 1960, WABC joined the fray and started featuring top 40 music.
 Ultimately, the competition between WMCA and WABC forced WMGM (in early 1962) and then WINS (in spring 1965) to abandon the top-40 format and find new niches.

 The classic Good Guys era lineup included: